deepakushwaha17/BridgeLabz-Training/README.md

 - 16-Jan-2026 (Friday) : Continued with sorting problems and Started the Address Book Problem and solved UC 1 and UC 2.

+- 17-Jan-2026 (Saturday) : Learned StringBuilder, StringBuffer and IO Stream and implemented it.

+- 19-Jan-2026 (Monday) : Learned about Runtime Analysis and implemented it.

+- 20-Jan-2026 (Tuesday) : Solved some DSA related scenario-based problems.

+### Week 4 - Started with Java Collections and Streams

+- 21-Jan-2026 (Wednesday) : Learned about Java Generics and implemented it.

 ## 🌟 Growth Journey
 This repository reflects my dedication, problem-solving skills, and consistent growth as a Java trainee at BridgeLabz.